-- Athens City Schools encourages each family to complete an application. - Applications located at each school office and Central Office or you can complete online. - Only one completed application per household is needed. - List every child enrolled in the Athens City Schools on the same application. - The application is processed as quickly as possible; however, it can take several days. - Please complete your application as soon as possible and turn in immediately. - If your child received free or reduced meals last year, you have to complete a new application each year. - You have up to thirty-days (30) from the first day of school to complete and submit another application. - After the thirtieth (30th) day, you are no longer qualified for free or reduced benefits.
+- Athens City Schools encourages each family to complete an application. - Applications located at each school office and Central Office or you can complete one online. - Only one completed application per household is needed. - List every child enrolled in the Athens City Schools System on the same application. - You are responsible for paying full price for all meals until the Child Nutrition Program has processed your application. - The application is processed as quickly as possible; however, it can take several days. - Please complete your application as soon as possible and turn in immediately. - If your child received free or reduced meals last year, you have to complete a new application each year. - You have up to thirty- days (30) from the first day of school if you received free or reduced priced meal benefits in the previous school year to complete and submit another application.
+After the thirtieth (30th) day, you no longer qualify for free or reduced benefits. - Athens City Schools is an equal-opportunity employer and provider.